hbermu/auto-rt/README.md

 ---
 Create a [Twitter App](https://apps.twitter.com/).

-Specify your Twitter App keys and tokens in a new config file named .twitter.
-There is a sample config file named .twitter.sample:
+Specify your Twitter App keys and tokens in a new config file named twitter.conf
+There is a sample config file named twitter.conf.sample:

 ```
 [apikey]